wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/4-exercise.md

     1. Select **Connector** in the ribbon and then select the **Connect** option.

-    1. Select the **Customer Check In Collect Payment** stage to connect the two stages, as shown in the following screenshot.
+    1. Select the **Customer Check In Collect Payment** stage.

   ![Connect stages using the connector tool.](../media/12-connect-stages.png)

 Now, you will add the fields that you created to each stage.
-Refresh your browser and then select the following stages.
-Add the fields that are noted for each stage as a step under the stage by selecting the details link drop-down menu and then adding data steps.
+Select the following stages and add the fields that are noted by selecting the details link drop-down menu and then adding data steps.

 Add a data step for each field within each stage.
 When you are done, you should have a data step under each of the following stages.

-Stage - Customer Check In Post 1971 - add the following fields by using the Add field option:
+- Stage - Customer Check In Post 1971 - add the following fields under the data step:

   - Smog Pump Intact

   - PVC Valve Intact